Last Updated on December 2, 2022 by Ellen

 - Use the same profile image on your Pinterest (and other social media accounts) that you do on your blog.
 You want your readers to know “you” not a picture of your son or the field behind your house.

 - Look at your bio.
 Pinterest gives you 160 characters to create a bio.
 Tell me who you are.
 What are your interests?
 What do you pin?
-What is your passion?
+And, what is your passion?
 Be sure to include your blog name!

-- Check your pin board cover images.
+- Check your pinboard cover images.
 Each Pinterest board gives you the option to select a cover image.
 If you don’t pick one, Pinterest picks one for you.
-Make sure they are all attractive and have the same branded look.
+Finally, make sure they are all attractive and have the same branded look.

 - How to Create and Hide Long Pins in Your Post by Day by Day in Our World

 - Try Tailwind Create to make images that are similar in size, font, and appearance to help create a unique brand look.